openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * A mandatory newly defined Credential Endpoint from which Credentials can be issued.
 See (#credential-endpoint).
 * An optional newly defined Batch Credential Endpoint from which multiple Credentials can be issued in one request.
 See (#batch-credential-endpoint).
-* An optional mechanism for the Credential Issuer to initiate the issuance.
+* An optional mechanism for the Credential Issuer to make a credential offer to the Wallet to encourage the Wallet to start the Issuance Flow.
 See (#issuance_initiation_endpoint).
 * An extended Authorization Request that allows to request authorization to request issuance of Credentials of specific formats and types.
 See (#credential-authz-request).
 * An optional ability to bind an issued Credential to a cryptographic key material.
 The Credential request and the Batch Credential request both therefore allow to convey a proof of posession for the key material.
 Multiple proof types are supported.
 See (#credential_request).
 * A mechanism for the Deferred Credential Issuance.
 See (#deferred-credential-issuance).